-Kobe is More Than "the City of Jazz" — a Port Town Where Rock and Punk Also Thrive
+Kobe is Not Just a "Jazz City" — A Port Town Where Rock and Punk Also Thrive

-Moreover, Kobe is a place where live houses, studios, and jam session venues are all concentrated in adjacent areas of Sannomiya, Motomachi, and Shinkaichi.
-Unlike Osaka, where they're scattered over a wide area, you can complete a music-soaked lifestyle within walking distance — watching a live show on your way home from work, practicing in a studio on weekends, jamming at a jazz bar at night.
+Moreover, Kobe has live houses, studios, and jam session venues densely packed in adjacent areas of Sannnomiya, Motomachi, and Shinkaichi.
+Unlike Osaka where they're scattered across a wide area, you can watch live music after work, practice in a studio on weekends, and have jam sessions at a jazz bar at night — your entire music-filled life can be completed within walking distance.

-This article provides a comprehensive explanation of specific methods to find band members in Kobe, along with information about live houses and practice studios organized by area.
-While area guides for Tokyo, Osaka, and Nagoya and guides for regional cities haven't covered Kobe in depth, Kobe, which has a unique music scene second only to Osaka in the Kansai region, is a city worthy of singular attention.
+This article provides a thorough explanation of specific methods to find band members in Kobe, along with live house and practice studio information organized by area.
+While area-by-area guides for Tokyo, Osaka, and Nagoya and regional city guides didn't cover Kobe, Kobe's unique music scene, second only to Osaka in the Kansai region, deserves to be discussed independently.

 5 Ways to Find Band Members in Kobe